Business owners today understand that, in order to reach consumers, they must be online. And the core of their online presence is their website.

 Google also uses a complex algorithm to assess websites.
 It takes into account over 200 factors, and exactly what this list of factors includes is not publicly known.
 However, between leaked information and some educated guesses, people have compiled lists of the factors they assume are on there (see Backlinko’s attempt here).

-Of course, with hundreds of factors, it’s not particularly practical for you to optimise for each and every one of them – you’ll spend every waking second just working on your website!
+Of course, with hundreds of factors, it’s not particularly practical for you to optimize for each and every one of them – you’ll spend every waking second just working on your website!
 It’s much better to take a high-level approach, which is where E-A-T comes in.

 You Gotta E-A-T!